 Driving is usually a stress-free experience in Finland so many visitors choose to hire a car to get about.
 But it pays to do your homework before you arrive.
 Here’s what to know about car rental in Finland.

-Q: How old do you need to be to hire a car in Iceland?
+Q: How old do you have to be to hire a car in Finland?

 A: Returning a hire car outside scheduled office hours will usually incur a supplement.
 Check details with your rental company when you collect your car.

-Q: Where can I drive my rental car into other countries from Finland?
+Q: Can I drive my rental car into other countries from Finland?

 A: It depends on the hire company.
 Many allow rental cars to be driven cross-border (although you will usually need to pay an extra fee for this) but some countries may be prohibited.